Arioch3d/DA_Capstone/README.md

 ## Data Summary: Total Rows and Columns per Table

 Below is a summary of the main tables/datasets used in this project, including the number of rows (records) and columns (fields) for each.
-**Note:** The actual numbers may vary if you update your data files.
-To get the latest counts, run the code snippet below in your notebook.

 | Table / CSV File             | Rows (Records) | Columns |
 | ---------------------------- | :------------: | :-----: |